DecisionsDev/decisions-on-spark/metered-loan-validation-spark-runner/README.md

 ### Usage metering
 The code includes a DecisionMeteringService class responsible for metering the decision automation usage made in the grid.

+[metering](metering/README.md): Explain the approach to meter decision automated in a Spark cluster and report the usage to the ILMT tool.

 Approach is straigtforward as showed in the sample.
 Typical invocation is as follows:
 ```console